ddekker22/python-challenge/README.md

 Module 3 Assignment: PyBank and PyPoll

 PyBank analyzes monthly finances for a company.
 PyPoll analyzes election data.
-The repository contains the following folders for each dataset: \n A new file called main.py.
+The repository contains the following folders for each dataset: /n A new file called main.py.
 This will be the main script to run for each analysis. \n A Resources folder that contains the CSV files used. \n An analysis folder that contains a text file that has the results from each analysis. \n